Acting, Singing & Dance are important parts of any Dramacube Production. Use our helpful FAQs listing below to learn more about us and get involved!

 How much are tickets?

-Tickets for our productions are priced between £6 and £15 depending on the scale of the project.
+Tickets for our shows are priced between £6 and £15 depending on the scale of the project.
+Providing we can gain agreement from the licensing agent, we will often run promotions for family or group tickets.

 Do parents provide costumes?